tsri10/retail-customer-network/README.md

 Dataset:

-The project uses the Online Retail dataset (https://archive.ics.uci.edu/dataset/352/online+retail) from the UCI Machine Learning Repository.
-It contains:
+The Online Retail dataset contains:

 •	541,909 transactions from a UK-based online retail store between 2010 and 2011.